00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 10:01 Sure.

-10:02 And unfortunately, if you're going to reduce a test case to either a pass or a fail, which which is something that we have to do.
+10:01 And unfortunately, if you're going to reduce a test case to either a pass or a fail, which is something that we have to do, there's no real way around that.

-10:15 It's on a motion sensor.
+10:14 It's on a motion sensor.

-10:19 - Well, I was like, yeah, so there's a, there is work people have done where they try to calculate sort of what is the best sort of tolerance threshold in test cases, but there's no kind of silver bullet solution for that kind of flakiness.
+10:20 So there is work people have done where they try to calculate sort of what is the best sort of tolerance threshold in test cases,

-10:31 - Yeah, it's tricky, isn't it?
+10:30 Yeah, it's tricky, isn't it?

-10:32 - Yeah.
+10:32 Yeah.

-10:35 maybe probably lands a little more into the realm directly of the kind of stuff that you're talking about.
+10:35 It maybe probably lands a little more into the realm directly of the kind of stuff that you're talking about.

-10:46 Since one celery task fails for some reason, the chain task could fail as well."
-Those kind of external systems are probably at the heart of a lot of this, right?
+10:51 Like those kind of external systems are probably at the heart of a lot of this, right?

 10:55 Yeah, I think it is often at the heart of it.

-10:57 And whether you're using celery or some other work processing queue, Or alternatively, if you're interacting with a document database or a relational database, in all of those occasions, when you interact with some storage or processing system in your environment, you may not have control over that part of your environment.
-And then once again, that's another way in which flakiness can creep into the testing process.
+10:57 And whether you're using celery or some other work processing queue, or alternatively, if you're interacting with a document database or a relational database,

-11:23 Right.
-And you maybe don't care about how the Celery server is doing, but at the same time, maybe you haven't mocked that part out.
-You need to somehow, are you doing an end-to-end test or something, and it becomes part of the reliability of your system.
+11:23 And you maybe don't care about how the celery server is doing, but at the same time, you maybe you haven't mocked that part out.

 11:39 Yeah.